commercetools/web-notification-extension/packages/manage-notification/README.md

 - message-type-name is drived from the [commercetools docs](https://docs.commercetools.com/api/projects/messages)
 - identityExtractor is a method to extract identity (email address) of the recipient.
 - getNotificationBody is a method to build the notification message
+- predicate is a method to check if the process should continue or not based on the predicate

 ## Setup